vicrucann/cherish/manual.md

     * Text annotations: creating and editing, tying to locations and other entities
     * Canvases with strokes by user: opacity, color
     * 2D and 3D geometrical shapes by user: opacity, color, texture?
+12. **Image organization tool**
+    * Map (drag) an image from image viewer to location
+    * Select a representative image for an image cluster
+    * Tag an image (or cluster) to a specific 3D space
 11. **Model settings and managers**
     * Material (texture) browser
     * Scenes manager: creating and running animation, adding a scene, updating scene